androbelgica/SOS/docs/Cart&Cook_PRD.md

 -   View order history and status
 -   **Pay for orders using Cash on Delivery (COD).**
 -   **See GCash and Maya as payment options marked as 'coming soon.'**

+### 3. Delivery/Courier Staff

+For a detailed breakdown of the delivery/courier staff role, dashboard, and workflow, refer to the [Delivery/Courier Staff Module PRD](./DELIVERY_COURIER_MODULE_PRD.md).

 ## 5. Core Features